gsoft-inc/wl-web-configs/packages/eslint-plugin/README.md

 }
 ```

-## Eslint ignore
+## ESLint ignore

 You can configure ESLint to ignore certain files and directories while linting by specifying one or more glob patterns.
-Heres the eslint ignore file we usually use at Workleap:
+Heres the ESLint ignore file we usually use at Workleap:

-.eslintignore
 ```
+// .eslintignore

 **/dist/*
 node_modules
 *.md
 pnpm-lock.yaml
 ```

 ## Advanced Usage